Orange chief says merger must not destroy jobs

 “Orange will not commit itself to a deal that would not be socially unquestionable”, he added when asked if a future deal could lead to job cuts.

-Orange confirmed earlier on Tuesday it was in renewed preliminary talks about a merger with Bouygues Telecom, a subsidiary of Bouygues SA (BOUY.PA), to create an industry giant with more than half of the country’s fixed-line and mobile markets.
+Orange confirmed ealier on Tuesday it was in renewed preliminary talks about a merger with Bouygues Telecom, a subsidiary of Bouygues SA, to create an industry giant with more than half of the country’s fixed-line and mobile markets.
+(Reporting by Dominique Vidalon; Editing by Greg Mahlich)